-Concerns with the potential overuse of tramadol justifies the need for regular drug utilisation reviews (DUR) involving a detailed review of the prescription of a patient prior to, during, and after dispensing, covering all dispensing phases, to ensure positive patient outcomes (14, 21, 35, 36).
+We believe concerns with the potential overuse of tramadol HCl, as well as its side-effect profile and precautions with an appreciable number of medicines, justifies the need for regular drug utilization reviews (DUR) involving a detailed review of the prescriptions of a patient prior to, during, and after dispensing of tramadol, covering all dispensing phases, to ensure positive patient outcomes (14, 21, 35, 36).
 DURs promote the rational use of medicines and combat wasteful expenditure (36, 37).
-(8).
+Lack of control measures and implementation thereof to limit the overuse and abuse of tramadol HCl by both prescribers and patients has made the situation worse.
+While tramadol HCl use is not internationally controlled, it is the responsibility of individual countries to exert their own control measures (8).
 The maximum daily dose of tramadol HCl in the South African STG EML must not exceed 400mg administered at a dose of 50-100mg 4-6 hourly, which is in line with the recommendation of the WHO’s Expert Committee on Drug Dependence (22).
 This indicates that the dose must be in the range of 100mg to a maximum of 400mg daily, with overdosing known for instance to cause acute liver failure (28).
 DURs are also important where the costs of medicines consume an appreciable proportion of the overall health care budget.
 Consequently, any activity that seeks to enhance health system efficiency is of benefit especially in countries striving for universal healthcare (38).

 In view of these concerns, a DUR of tramadol HCl was conducted at a regional hospital in South Africa.
 The aim was to determine the prescribing patterns, use and expenditure on tramadol HCl in this hospital.
 The findings are anticipated to provide guidance in this and other settings in South Africa for the future especially among public hospitals.
+This could include highlighting potential additional control measures to curb abuse and overuse of tramadol HCl if needed.

 2. Methodology